lenkunz/anthropic-proxy/README.md

 # Anthropic Proxy

-OpenAI-compatible proxy for using z.ai's Anthropic GLM‑4.5 endpoints with developer tools (Roo, Kilo, Cline) — With automatic content-based routing, configurable token scaling, and comprehensive logging for production reliability.
+OpenAI-compatible proxy for using z.ai's Anthropic GLM‑4.5 endpoints with developer tools (Roo, Kilo, Cline) — With automatic content-based routing, configurable token scaling, and structured logging.

 ## Why This Proxy (and what it fixes)

-- **Smart Content-Based Routing**: Single model with automatic endpoint selection based on content type
+- **Content-Based Routing**: Single model with automatic endpoint selection based on content type
-- **Configurable Token Scaling**: Intelligent scaling between different context windows with customizable limits
+- **Configurable Token Scaling**: Token scaling between different context windows with customizable limits
 - **Path to GLM‑4.5**: Access both text and vision models from z.ai via a unified OpenAI-compatible interface
 - **Normalized Token Counting**: Fixes token usage counting that some tools misinterpret when pointed directly at z.ai
 - **Drop-in Replacement**: Works as OpenAI-compatible endpoint with transparent routing and scaling
 - **Vision Support**: Seamless handling of images with automatic endpoint selection and proper token scaling
-- **Production Ready**: Comprehensive logging, structured error handling, and robust testing coverage
+- **Production Ready**: Structured logging, error handling, and testing coverage

 ## Quick Start with Docker (Recommended)